aashiikhannaa/2025-Layoffs-A-Personal-Tableau-Project-/README.md

 - `2025_Tech_Layoffs_Cleaned.csv` — The cleaned and preprocessed layoffs data file used for visualization.
 - `2025Layoffs.twbx` — Tableau Packaged Workbook with multiple visualizations and a dashboard built from the cleaned data.
+- `techLayoffs2025_preprocessing.ipynb` - Jupyter notebook with Python-based data preprocessing used to clean the original open-sourced dataset.

 ---